christinazavou/ANNFASS/documentation/general_knowledge/terms.md

 ### Feature Map (in Convolutional Neural Networks)
-it is the output of an input convolved with a filter
+it is the output of an input convolved with a filter e.g. input shape 100x100x3 and 20 filters of 3x3 and stride 1 gives output 98x98x20 which is the feature map

 ### Activation Volume (in Convolutional Neural Networks)
 if e.g. input shape is 10 x 10 and filters used in convolution layer are 4 filters of 3x3 then activation volume is the resulting 8x8x4

 _**Activation map**_ is each of the 8x8 results.

+(Feature Map = Activation Volume!!!)